No. 4 Alabama finishes off SEC title double dip at tourney

 The Aggies could not knock down shots, shooting a season-low 29.7% (19-of-64) from the floor, and never got closer than nine in the second half.

-The Tide padded their lead to as much as 25 before Oats pulled his starters.
+The Tide padded their lead to as much as 25 before coach Nate Oats pulled his starters.

+Alabama is chasing a top seeding in the NCAA Tournament despite a season that has been challenging.
+Former Tide player Darius Miles and another man were indicted earlier this week on capital murder charges for the January shooting death of 23-year-old Jamea Harris.

 BIG PICTURE

 Texas A&M: The best the Aggies could do in the first half was force a shot clock violation with 1:37 left.
-The SEC leader in free throws attempted – and among only three teams nationally with more than 800 free throws attempted this season – made 20-of-24 at the line.
-It wasn’t nearly enough.
+The SEC leader in free throws attempted — and among only three teams nationally with more than 800 free throws attempted this season— stayed close at the line, making 10 of 12 in the first half.

 Alabama: Oats improved to 6-1 in the SEC Tournament, and his winning percentage is second since 1979 only to Rick Pitino who went 17-1 for a 94.4% mark at Kentucky. … The Tide also improved to 9-0 in Nashville under Oats, including 6-0 at Bridgestone Arena where the SEC Tournament is scheduled to be held through 2030 with an option to extend to 2035.